Classification by a neural network using Keras

 Build a neural network from scratch

-Now we will build a neural network from scratch, and although this sounds like a daunting task, with Keras it is actually surprisingly straightforward.
+Now we will build a neural network from scratch, which is surprisingly straightforward using Keras.

 With Keras you compose a neural network by creating layers and linking them together.
 For now we will only use one type of layer called a fully connected or Dense layer.
 In Keras this is defined by the keras.layers.Dense class.